 Planning decisions affect everyone.
-They have an impact on the quality of the environment and on the financial value of the land.
-Planning decisions can also be controversial and arouse considerable public interest, so it is vital that these decisions are made openly and impartially.
+They have an impact on the quality of the environment and the financial value of the land.
+Planning decisions can also be controversial and arouse considerable public interest, so these decisions must be made openly and impartially.
 Some of the benefits of properly controlled development are:

 - Ensuring that new houses are connected to roads and sewers, and have shops and schools nearby.

-- Keeping noisy or dirty industry away from residential areas.
+- Keeping a noisy or dirty industry away from residential areas.

 - Ensuring that new buildings are well laid out and at home with their surroundings.